6 Fascinating Green Building Trends in Celebration of Earth Day

 Trend #1: LED Lighting

 Call it a light bulb moment: Many commercial real estate building owners realize the incredible benefits of LED lighting.
-It consumes minimal energy, yet has high efficiency and a long service life, providing for a very low cost of ownership.
+It consumes minimal energy, yet has high efficiency and long service life, providing for a very low cost of ownership.
 This trend is going to continue to explode in the years ahead.
 In fact, in 2010, LED lighting had a measly one percent market share.
 In 2015, its market share jumped to 28 percent; it’s projected to grow to 95 percent market share by 2025, according to Goldman Sachs Global Investment Research.

 Trend #2: Mobile Applications